JosephYostos/Container-image-signature-and-verification/README.md

 ## Connaisseur

 1- Install Connaisseur
-- This script will install Connaisseur and update the charts to allow only images from my registry and also it has to be signed using the cosign.pub
+- This script will install Connaisseur and update the charts to allow only signed images from my docker hub registry.

 ```bash
 ./scripts/connaisseur.sh